-This blog post will cover whether or not hotels run background checks.
+The issue is whether or not hotels run background checks.

-- Hotel Application
+- Hotel Application Process

 - Can You Run a Background Check on Yourself?

 A management position may require a bachelor’s degree in a related field, such as hospitality or business.

 Hotels may also expect different amounts of previous experience, with housekeeping jobs requiring less, desk clerk positions more, and manager positions the most.